PythWare/Aldnoah-Engine/README.md

 - **No forced recompression**, AE can apply decompressed replacement payloads when the game accepts them.
 - **Safe disable support**, original IDX entries are saved in a ledger and restored when disabling mods.
 - **Disable All support**, restores tracked IDX entries and truncates containers back to their original sizes.
 - **Single-file and package mods**, supports both one file mods and multi file releases.
-2.02 supports the .Aldnoah mod installer format I have designed.
+2.02 onward supports the .Aldnoah mod installer format I have designed.
 - **Metadata-rich mods**, supports mod name, author, version, description, preview images, genre, and theme audio.
 - **Mod Collision Detection**, detects mod collisions and creates a red web between colliding mods to show collision.
 - **Conflict Inspector**, optional feature for inspecting why some mods may collide.
 - **Visual mod library**, mods are displayed as stars in a constellation style interface instead of a plain list.
 Mods automatically connect with mods with the same genre and form a constellation, when a constellation is full but more mods exist new constellations form.

 Constellation is designed to be unique, original, and defying the norms/expectations of mod managers.
 It doesn't simply overwrite files.
 It appends modded payloads to the correct container, updates the IDX entry, records the original state, and gives the user a way back.

+# release Notes of AE 2.025

+AE no longer includes editors built into the toolkit, making the engine leaner but also brings new features such as Aldnoah Merger, generate Taildata JSON, and other various things such as Dart code being implemented.

+Generate Taildata JSON button is useful when you need to create a taildata.json file for the Mod Manager to use, as Generate Taildata JSON button doesn'tt require games to be unpacked to create the json the Mod Manager needs.

+As for the Dart code, it's not a dependency.
+AE uses the compiled Dart executable (dqb2_crypt_cli.exe), which means you don't need Dart installed to use AE.
+The Dart source (dqb2_crypt_cli.dart) in Aldnoah_Logic\dart_source is just the source code of the executable version dqb2_crypt_cli.exe.
+You don't need to manually use dqb2_crypt_cli.exe, AE automatically uses it for decrypting/encrypting entries that rely on encryption for Dragon Quest Builders 2.
+If other Omega Force developed games are found to use encryption on files, I will extend the dart code to work for other games but as of AE 2.025 I have only seen DQB2 using encryption on files stored in the containers.

 # Release Notes of AE 2.024